rachmadaniHaryono/we-get/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## How to release new version

+1. Write entries to changelog.rst.
+Use `git diff` with last version.
+2. Bump the version with cz, `cz bump`.
+See https://commitizen-tools.github.io/commitizen/bump/

 ## Code of Conduct